MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/1_AzureData/1_Databases/demos/9_MySQL_BU_DR.md

 ## Backup (BU) for MySQL on Azure

+> [!IMPORTANT]
+> The backup process includes `automated daily snapshot backups and frequent transaction log backups`.
+The `first snapshot backup is scheduled immediately after the server is created`, and `subsequent snapshots are taken daily.
+Transaction log backups occur every five minutes, capturing all changes made to the database since the last transaction log backup`.
+If a scheduled backup fails, the backup service retries every 20 minutes until a successful backup is taken.
+These backup failures might occur due to heavy transactional production loads on the server instance.
+In cases of high transaction loads, the backup service may perform multiple backups per day to ensure reliable and quicker restoration using these backups.
+For MySQL 5.7 servers, long-running or large transactions can prevent global instance-level lock acquisition, which is required for successful daily backups.

 | **Category**          | **Description**                                                                                                                                                                                                                       |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Automated Backups** | - **Daily Backups**: Azure Database for MySQL automatically performs daily backups of your databases.
 These backups are stored in geo-redundant storage (GRS) to ensure high availability.<br/>- **Retention Period**: Configure the retention period for automated backups, typically ranging from 7 to 35 days.<br/>- **Point-in-Time Restore (PITR)**: Restore your database to any point within the retention period, providing flexibility in case of accidental data loss or corruption. |